 Ultimately, all of the named defendants, with the exception of Unisys, settled or were dismissed.
 The jury’s verdict sheet included only Unisys, along with seven bankruptcy trusts.
 On December 4, 2019, a jury awarded the plaintiff $3.15 million but found Unisys only 5% liable.
 This resulted in a verdict in the amount of $157,532.37.

 The verdict is significant in that Unisys was able to persuade the jury to apportion greater liability to the bankruptcy trusts.
 Under Pennsylvania’s Fair Share Act, trial courts permit the jury to apportion fault to all potentially responsible parties.
 Thus, if the viable defendant or defendants put on evidence regarding exposure to the bankrupt entities’ products, a jury can apportion fault or blame to those trusts.

-For more information on the Philadelphia asbestos litigation or on the Fair Share Act, please contact MK&C’s Damian M. Sammons at (215) 557-1990.
+For more information on the Philadelphia asbestos litigation or on the Fair Share Act, please contact MKC&I’s Damian M. Sammons at (215) 557-1990.